-An automotive sensors expert witness typically has experience and expertise in electrical engineering, mechanical engineering, computer engineering, and/or sensor technology.
+Automotive sensors expert witness candidates typically have experience and expertise in electrical engineering, mechanical engineering, computer engineering, and/or sensor technology.
 Cahn Litigation Services is often called upon by law firms to locate an expert witness that can support automotive issues including those involving automotive sensor technology.

 Sensors are components that detect physical changes, such as pressure, force, temperature or any type of energy.
 After detecting change, the sensor sends a message to a microcontroller or microprocessor.
 A passenger car, truck, commercial vehicle, and autonomous vehicles contain a plethora of automotive electronics and will typically contain 60-100 sensors.
 A sampling of automotive sensors include: air flow meter, blind spot monitor, engine coolant temperature sensor, airbag sensors, fuel level sensor, light sensor, oil pressure sensor, parking sensor, tire pressure sensor, vehicle speed sensor and ABS sensors.
 An accident data recorder (also known as an event data recorder) is a device that records relevant crash data before, during, and after a traffic accident, and utilizes data from many sensors.